Oxted School

 Oxted School is a coeducational secondary school and sixth form located in the English town of Oxted, Surrey.
-It was opened in 1929 as the first mixed grammar school in Surrey and now has over 1900 pupils aged 11–18 (Years 7-13).
+It was opened in 1929 as the first mixed grammar school in Surrey and now has over 1,900 pupils aged 11–18 (Years 7-13).

 History

 Oxted County School, as named until 1999 when it became known as Oxted School, was built in 1929 at the cost of £35,000.
 In its first term it had only 22 pupils but this increased to 120 after two years.
 It was originally designed to grow to 250 pupils.
-Now, as of 2019 it has well in excess of 1900 pupils.
+Now, as of 2019 it has well in excess of 1,900 pupils.

 The school was the first mixed grammar school in Surrey when it opened.
 The sexes were strictly segregated and they had separate staircases, playgrounds and had to sit at separate sides of the classroom in lessons.
 As a punishment, girls would have to write lines; boys were caned by the headmaster.

 In September 2013, following the departure of Mr Guy Nelson as headteacher, the chairman of the school's governing body announced new leadership arrangements for the school.
-Mrs Rhona Barnfield, currently Executive Head of the Howard Partnership, an Academy Chain in Surrey comprising Howard of Effingham School near Leatherhead and Thomas Knyvett College at Ashford, was appointed Executive Head of Oxted School.
+Mrs Rhona Barnfield, at the time, Executive Head of the Howard Partnership, an Academy Chain in Surrey comprising Howard of Effingham School near Leatherhead and Thomas Knyvett College at Ashford, was appointed Executive Head of Oxted School.
 Mrs Nicola Euridge, also from the Howard Partnership, was appointed Head of School, and made responsible for running the school on a day-to-day basis.
 The Howard Partnership forms part of the Howard Partnership Education Trust, to which is also linked the Howard Partnership Trust.

 In 2014, 68% of the school pupils attained 5 GCSEs grade A* to C including English and Maths; 78% of its students attained 5 GCSEs at grade C and above.

 In September 2015 the school converted to academy status sponsored by the Howard Partnership.